 The first step in improving attendee engagement is getting organized and laying the foundation for a great event.

-And Planning Pod gives you more than 2 dozen online event management tools to make that happen … try them today for FREE.
+And Planning Pod gives you more than 2 dozen online event management and venue management tools to make that happen … try them today for FREE.

 4. Employ Games and Activities Using Social Media